alchemy-swift/alchemy/Docs/2_Fusion.md

 ## Advanced Container Usage

-In many cases, only using `Container.global` will be enough for what you're trying to do.
+In many cases, only using `Container.default` will be enough for what you're trying to do.
 There are some cases however, where you'd like to further modularize your code with custom containers.

 ### Creating a Custom Container